digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 - [design code dataset](#{{ 'design code dataset' | slugify }})
 - [design code area dataset](#{{ 'design code area dataset' | slugify }})

-_These datasets may be provided as a single file by adding the geometry field to the design code dataset, or as two separate files linked by the design-code-area reference._
+_These datasets may be provided as a single file by adding a single geometry field to the design code dataset, or as two separate files linked by the design-code reference._

 Format
 ------